ekotha/ekotha/README.md

 - 👋 Hi, I’m @ekotha
 - 👀 I’m interested in health informatics, neuroscience and apps.
 - 🌱 I’m currently learning about EHRs, medical records etc.
-- 📫 How to reach me: Twitter is the quickest way.
+- 📫 How to reach me: say hi on Twitter! (@eashankotha)

 <!---
 ekotha/ekotha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.